GridOPTICS/GridPACK/README.md

 other modules or of the applications.

-If you have any difficulties building or installing GridPACK, or have any questions, feel free to contact us at <gridpack.account@pnnl.gov>.
+If you have any difficulties building or installing GridPACK, or have any questions, feel free to [contact us](mailto:gridpack.account@pnnl.gov).
 We look forward to hearing from you.

 ## Installing